 WhatsApp allows for real-time, two-way communication between customers and support agents, making it easier to resolve issues quickly and efficiently.
-Most importantly, free user-initiated conversations allow agents to send as many messages as required to help customers in need without breaking the bank.
+Most importantly, the 24-hour customer service window allows agents to send as many messages as required to help customers in need without breaking the bank.

 Additionally, WhatsApp allows customers to send images and videos to provide context and clarify issues.
 This can help agents provide more accurate and effective assistance, ultimately leading to better customer experiences.

 Thanks to its automation possibilities, businesses can build interactive WhatsApp messages to create a smooth customer journey and reduce agent load.

 FAQs are one of the most popular types of WhatsApp automation.
 They are often used to enable customer self-servicing.
 For example, a single FAQ menu can display a few buttons to answer common questions, redirect customers to a website or even route them based on their needs.

 Customers can also enable WhatsApp read receipts to see when their messages have been delivered and read, providing them with more transparency and assurance that their issue is being addressed.

 Let’s jump straight into the next use case.
 How does WhatsApp compare to SMS for marketing messages?

 One of the primary advantages of WhatsApp broadcasts is the ability to send rich media content such as images, videos and audio messages to customers.
 This makes marketing messages more engaging and interactive, ultimately leading to better outcomes than text-only SMS broadcasts.

 In terms of marketing costs, there is no clear winner, as this depends on factors like SMS provider or WhatsApp Partner.
 However, WhatsApp’s lead generation is more cost-effective.